Bernard Dupont CC BY-SA 2.0

 The fig-wasp is less than two millimetres long and her wings are thinner than a human hair.
 But relative to her body, they act as huge sails.
 With them, she rides the wild winds in search of a fig. She relinquishes control.
 Her fate is random now.
 Some of her cohort will be lucky and find their target within the hour.
 Many more will drop out of the sky, dead from exhaustion.
 The wind buffets her this way and that.
 All the while she awaits a signal from below, for the fig-wasp has allies in the trees she seeks.

 The trees need the wasps just as much as the wasps need their figs. Fortunately for both, fig trees are great chemists, and this makes them great communicators.
-At just the right time, they pump into the air a cocktail of chemicals that is unique to each species of Ficus.
-These compounds act in concert, like a choir of distinct voices that calls out ‘welcome’ in a language only certain kinds of wasps can understand.
+This is now a time to talk about pheromones, which are organic compounds that – when inhaled – induce specific behaviors in animals and humans such as a mating response.
+These compounds act in concert, like a choir of distinct voices that calls out ‘welcome’ or ‘I’m here’ in a language only certain kinds of creatures can understand.
+The pheromones the trees make are unique to each species of Ficus, and are made specifically to attract the fig wasp.

 At the tip of the fig is a tiny hole.
 The fig-wasp squeezes her head into the hole and, with a resolute push from her slender legs, she forces herself forward into darkness.
 The narrow tunnel in which she finds herself is tight.
 As she struggles forwards, its walls snap her antennae and wrench the wings from her back.
 It does not matter.
 This is a one-way journey and she will not need them again.
 She has come to give life but also to die, deep in the hollow heart of this special kind of fig.